-Test #5.8: CHAP_N Different Name
+Test #5.8: CHAP N Different Name (Informative)

 Purpose: To see that the DUT properly responds to a received CHAP_N key=value pair.
+This test is informative only.

 Resource Requirements: A Test Generator tool capable of producing iSCSI PDUs and transporting them over a TCP connection.